Sarah and the Safe Word: The Book of Broken Glass (2022–2025)

 While promoting the Strange Doings re-release, Rose confirmed that the band had recorded a fourth album the previous June, with Jim Wirt returning as producer.
 On February 2, 2023, the band released a music video for "Ruby Off The Rails", the lead single for their fourth album, now titled The Book of Broken Glass and confirmed for release on April 7 via Take This To Heart.
 The band simultaneously announced an upcoming U.S. and Canada tour with Shayfer James, to commence on March 31.
 A second single, "Sky On Fire", was released on February 23; Rose remarked that the song was "inspired directly from our experiences being queer in America in 2023."
 Adam Grundy of Chorus.FM included The Book of Broken Glass in the site's "Most Anticipated of 2023".
 A third single and music video, "Old Lace", was released on March 16.
 The album was released on April 7, with features by Dog Park Dissidents and Danbert Nobacon of Chumbawamba.

+In July 2023, the band performed their first international shows with a series of dates in the United Kingdom.

-On July 16, Susy Reyes announced via Instagram that she had left the band.
+On July 16, violinist Susy Reyes announced via Instagram that she had left the band.

-Following the release of The Book of Broken Glass, Sarah and the Safe Word continued to perform and release new material in 2024, including the singles "Pornstar Martini" and "Invert the Jenny".
+The band continued to perform and release new material throughout 2024, including the singles "Pornstar Martini" and "Invert the Jenny".

 In spring 2025, the band toured as supporting act for Bear Ghost, and in October 2025 they served as opening support for That Handsome Devil.

-Independence and upcoming fifth album (2025–present)
+Independence and The Disappearing Girl (2025–present)

 In October 2025, Sarah and the Safe Word released a cover of “The Devil Went Down to Georgia,” announced as the band’s final recording under Take This to Heart Records.
 The track also marked the first studio recording to feature violinist Leica Wilde.
 In the same statement, the band confirmed that they had become fully independent and were working on their fifth full-length studio album, planned for release in 2026 and to be self-owned and distributed.
 The group also announced plans to launch a digital fan club in January 2026, featuring unreleased material, demos, live recordings, a podcast, behind-the-scenes footage, and other exclusive content.

+In spring 2026, the band was announced as support for the first leg of Moon Walker’s North American tour alongside Demi the Daredevil.

+In April, the band announced the single "Mean Streak", describing it as "the beginning of a new chapter" for the group.
+The song was released independently on May 8, 2026, as the band's first original material following their departure from Take This to Heart Records.

+In May, the band announced their fifth studio album, The Disappearing Girl, scheduled for release on August 7, 2026.
+The band described it as their "first independent album in eight years" and "a story about the strange magic of becoming someone new after the old version of yourself vanishes."